Funded

 Collateral Risk

-Defaulting on your debt obligations could result in you losing the property to foreclosure
+Defaulting on the loan could result in losing the property through foreclosure, making it essential to plan repayment carefully.

-Becoming more knowledgeable regarding the key features of bridge loans can help borrowers make better financial decisions and move quickly on hot-market opportunities.
+By understanding the key features and benefits of bridge loans, borrowers can make smarter financial decisions and move swiftly on competitive, hot-market opportunities.

 What is a bridge loan in real estate?